iifl-logo

 • Fewer Resources: Time is one of the most important resources for traders or investors.
 The time they spend on analysing market data can be used through quantitative trading to trade in the market.
 As quantitative trading implements a high volume of traders, the chances of profits increase by a hefty margin.

-Disadvantages of quant trading
+Disadvantages of Quant Trading

 • Curve Fitting: The financial market comes with numerous variables and randomness.
 The process of quantitative trading is vulnerable to curve fitting and optimisation due to the heavy reliance on historical data.
 It can lead to irrational outcomes as the model can crumble because of market randomness.

 • Extensive skills: As quantitative trading includes the use of statistical and mathematical models, implementation is a tough task.
 It demands that the person have the knowledge of quant and know how to code and program to use the models effectively.
-If you are not well-versed with quant and models, the chances of misinterpretation rise, which can cause hefty losses.
+If you are not well-versed in quant and models, the chances of misinterpretation rise, which can cause hefty losses.

-• Loss of control: When an investor trades using quantitative trading, control is lost on important aspects as the model ensures that there is no human intervention.
+• Loss of control: When an investor trades using quantitative trading, control is lost on important aspects, as the model ensures that there is no human intervention.
 This can result in a situation where there is enormous volatility in the market without the model letting you shut down or adjust a trade accordingly.

 • Continuous adjustments: The financial market is dynamic and is affected by various market factors, which are changing at a regular interval.
 Hence, quant trading requires continuous development and adjustment of new and existing strategies, which is a tedious task to perform.
 In the long run, most quantitative strategies become obsolete and have to be changed entirely.